exonum/exonum-doc/src/glossary.md

 ## Configuration

-A set of configurable parameters that determine behavior of a [full node](#full-node).
+A set of configurable parameters that determine the behavior of a [full node](#full-node).
 Configuration consists of 2 parts: [global configuration](#global-configuration) and [local configuration](#local-configuration).
 Certain configuration parameters are defined by [the core](#core), e.g., the maximum number of transactions in a [block](#block).
-[Services](#service) can define and manage additional configuration parameters, too.
+[Services](#service) can define and manage additional configuration parameters too.

 !!! tip
     See [*Configuration*](architecture/configuration.md) for more details.